PhD Candidate – Estimated Completion late-2025

 Liz Masen

-Liz Masen is the PhD Candidate and Lead Researcher for this study into ‘What do coaches really want in their playmakers?’ - an analysis of how a coach’s experience, opinions, and coaching style impacts their perceptions and expectations of key playmaker positions in basketball, field hockey, ice hockey, rugby union, football (soccer), and volleyball.
-It is the basis of her PhD which she is completing part-time within the School of Health and Behavioral Sciences at the University of the Sunshine Coast.
+Liz Masen, the PhD Candidate and Lead Researcher for this study into ‘What do coaches really want in their playmakers?’ is in the final stage of completing her PhD, which she has been completing part-time within the School of Health and Behavioral Sciences at the University of the Sunshine Coast since 2018.
+It has been a long 7 years!

 Other Related Academic Research